 Common Causes of a Rapid Heart Rate

-An abnormal heart rhythm called paroxysmal supra ventricular tachycardia, or PSVT, is a good example of the middle ground.
-While it has the potential to cause a dangerously high heart rate, many people with this condition have been taught physical maneuvers that can abruptly lower their heart rate and make a trip to the emergency room unnecessary.
-Bearing down as if having a bowel movement, coughing and lowering the head between the knees may lower the heart rate for people with PSVT, though these should only be attempted in nonurgent situations and only if your doctor has recommended them.
+Many people with this condition are taught physical maneuvers to quickly lower their heart rate and make a trip to the emergency room unnecessary.
+They include bearing down as if having a bowel movement, coughing, swallowing or placing your head between your knees.
+However, these maneuvers should only be attempted if your doctor has recommended them.